Did you know you can get course credit for your job, internship or volunteer work?

 With Cooperative Education you can earn 1-4 units per semester (lifetime max of 16 units) of transferable, elective credit for on-the-job learning.

 Cooperative Education can also help you boost your grade point average and maintain full-time student status.

 As a Cooperative Education student, you will collaborate with your instructor and worksite supervisor to create your own learning objectives designed to help you increase your employable skills and capabilities, enhance professional qualities, and prepare you for your future career.

-The number of units earned depends on the number of hours worked per week and whether the position is paid or unpaid.
+The number of units you can earn depends on the number of hours you work per week, and whether the position is paid or unpaid.

 There are two types of Cooperative Education courses available at Contra Costa College:

-- Major/career-related – for students studying and working in Automotive Services (AUSER 099), Administration of Justice (ADJUS 099), Business Office Technology (BOT 099), Biological Science (BioSc 099), Business (BUS 099), Computer Information Systems (CIS 099), Cooperative Education-Variable Programs (COOP 170), Culinary Arts Management (Culin 099), Early Childhood Development (ECHD 099), Health and Human Services (HHS 099), and Medical Assisting and Office Technician (MEDIC 099).
+Specific majors also have their own Cooperative Education courses, which are listed in the catalog as course 099 of those departments.
+These include Automotive Services (AUSER 099), Administration of Justice (ADJUS 099), Business Office Technology (BOT 099), Biological Science (BioSc 099), Business (BUS 099), Computer Information Systems (CIS 099), Cooperative Education-Variable Programs (COOP 170), Culinary Arts Management (Culin 099), Early Childhood Development (ECHD 099), Health and Human Services (HHS 099), and Medical Assisting and Office Technician (MEDIC 099).